 Cyberpunk 2077: Release Date

 Let’s start with what we know.
-Cyberpunk 2077 is a cyberpunk-themed action adventure RPG coming to Xbox One, Windows PC and PlayStation 4 on November 19, 2020 (for now).
-It’s also set for release on the Xbox Series X and PlayStation 5 in 2021.
+Cyberpunk 2077 is a cyberpunk-themed action adventure RPG coming to Xbox One, Windows PC and PlayStation 4 on November 19, 2020.
+It’s also set for release on the Xbox Series X and PlayStation 5 later in 2021.

 The game has suffered long delays over the last few years as development expanded and the coronavirus pandemic hit — but it still appears on track for a 2020 release.
 While these delays are unfortunate, they’re necessary to polish the final product, with CD Projekt Red putting the extra time towards bug fixing and balancing.